chris1111/Wimlib-Imagex-Package/README.md

 ### Credit:
 - Special thanks to ➤ [Wimlib](https://wimlib.net/) for Wimlib
-- Special thanks to ➤ [Homebrew](https://github.com/homebrew) for the build Library
+- Special thanks to ➤ [Homebrew](https://github.com/homebrew) for the build: libxml2, openssl@3 Library
 - Special thanks to ➤ [Tester djams](https://github.com/djams2904)
 - Apple for the Command Line Tools (CLT)